Clean vs. Dirty Stainless Steel

 places to find stainless steel scrap

-Dishwashers have a rubber/plastic liner around them, but sometimes the inner shell is clean.
-You may take a dishwasher apart and find a rubber that was sprayed on, and you may think that the scrap yard will not consider that dirty because there is not a lot of weight to it…but it will be dirty, and that will be a problem for you when you go to cash in.
+Dishwashers have a rubber/plastic liner around them, but sometimes, the inner shell is clean.
+You may take a dishwasher apart and find sprayed-on rubber, and you may think that the scrap yard will not consider it dirty because it is not very heavy…but it will be dirty, and that will be a problem for you when you go to cash in.

-Dirty stainless is priced between 50-90% below the clean stainless price because of all the attachments and contaminants to the stainless steel.
-You should never waste too much time cleaning stainless when it has been pressed on or riveted together because even those small pieces of steel will still downgrade your pricing.
+Because of all the attachments and contaminants in stainless steel, dirty stainless is priced 50-90% below the clean stainless price.
+It would help if you never wasted too much time cleaning stainless when pressed on or riveted together because even those small pieces of steel will still downgrade your pricing.

 Remember, there are many different grades of stainless steel scrap, but the more common ones are 304 and 316.
-If you don’t know what kind of grade you have, ask your scrap yard if they can test your grade so you know how to separate the different kinds before they are weighed up.
+If you don’t know what grade you have, ask your scrap yard if they can test it so you know how to separate the different kinds before they are weighed.

 Just let us know, and we will help you get an answer soon.